pdm-project/pdm/docs/docs/usage/hooks.md

 It also provides hooks attached to these steps allowing for:

 - plugins to listen to the [signals][pdm.signals] of the same name.
-- developpers to define custom scripts with the same name.
+- developers to define custom scripts with the same name.

-The built-in commands are currently splitted in 3 groups:
+The built-in commands are currently split into 3 groups:

 - the [initialization phase](#initialization)
 - the [dependencies management](#dependencies-managment).